wdzhong/missing_data_imputation/README.md

 ### PEMS

+Some raw PEMS data can be found [here](https://www.dropbox.com/sh/wfb3coid21in0km/AAA3T19RYjSYK1iVP6PTbyana?dl=0).
+Download them, unzip, and put under folder `data_raw/d[xx]/`, where `xx` is the district ID in two digits.

 **Run the following commands under the root directory of this repository.**

 1. Select sensors/stations based on some rules, and calculate the distance between each pair of sensors